anya92/VApp/README.md

 1. As an authenticated user, I can keep my polls and come back later to access them.

-2. As an authenticated user, I can share my polls with my friends. // TODO
+2. As an authenticated user, I can share my polls with my friends.

 3. As an authenticated user, I can see the aggregate results of my polls.